 Get free weekly credit reports – prevent identity theft and fraud

-One of the good things to happen from Covid is the ability to request a copy of your credit report for free weekly through April 2021.
+One of the good things to happen from Covid is the ability to request a copy of your credit report for free weekly.
 This used to be reserved to one free report a year from each of the three main credit bureaus.
-But you can now request a report from each of them weekly.

 Is this an issue?

 Yes.
 With social distancing and lock downs this past year, banks and other financial institutions have expanded the ability to apply for credit remotely.
 This is great to prevent the spread of the virus, but makes things easier for the bad guy to open a new line of credit under your name.
 The bad guy can pretend to be you over phone, email, or the internet and using readily available information about you, that can be bought online for as little as a dollar, they can open up a new bank account, credit card, or take out a loan.

 Why you should check your credit report